-Back Pain Treatment in Lake Norman and Salisbury, NC
+Back Pain Treatment in Salisbury, NC

 Just about every person has suffered from low back pain at one time or another.
 In some situations, a bit of rest and relaxation is all that is needed to recover.
 However, there are several more concerning conditions that could lead to chronic low back pain, which requires professional treatment from Carolina Pain and Weight to relieve.

 If you are continually afflicted with pain in your low back, please contact Carolina Pain and Weight to schedule a personalized consultation with one of our experienced pain specialists.
 New patients may set up an appointment by calling our pain management office in Salisbury at (704) 637-5767 or our office in Mooresville at (704) 360-4564.

 What are Common Causes of Low Back Pain?

 When pain strikes, either mild or severe, everyday activities can become difficult.
 Most back pain is short term and can be treated on your own.
 However, chronic back pain can persist for 12 weeks or longer and typically needs the help of our pain management team.

 The possibilities are endless when it comes to all of the things that can lead to discomfort in the lower region of the back.
 However, at Carolina Pain and Weight in Lake Norman and Salisbury, our providers most frequently treat the following sources of low back pain.

 Muscles, tendons, and ligaments located throughout the entire body are susceptible to overstretching and small tears.
 If a muscle or tendon in the back is affected by this type of injury, it is known as a strain, whereas if a ligament is impacted, it is known as a sprain.